-Realizing that parents play a critical role in the college search and application process, the College Counseling Office offers parents programming with three primary goals in mind; first to educate parents about the current college admission landscape, second to provide insight into each aspect of the process, and lastly, to keep parents informed about where their students should be in the overall process.
+Realizing that parents play a critical role in the college search and application process, the College Counseling Office offers families programming with three primary goals in mind; first to educate families about the current college admission landscape, second to provide insight into each aspect of the process, and lastly, to keep families informed about where their students should be in the overall process.

 Individual Appointments with Students and Families

 The college counselors will meet individually with students and parents beginning in the middle of junior year.